fmoessbauer/drace/HowTo/README.md

 ### GUI-Usage

-For new users the most convenient way to use DRace is to use the DRaceGUI.
+For new users, the most convenient way to use DRace is to use the DRaceGUI.
 The ```drace-gui.exe``` is contained in the ```./drace/bin``` folder.
-With the gui, the quiet long and unhandy DRace command can be build in an easier fashion.
+With the gui, the quite long and unhandy DRace command can be built in an easier fashion.

 Furthermore, a working configuration can be saved in a text file and restored at a later time.
-Additionally, some plausibility checks are executed one the inputs.
-Correct and incorrect inputs are marked with green and red.
-The fields must be filled like described in the following.
+Additionally, some plausibility checks are executed on the inputs.
+Correct and incorrect inputs are marked with green and red respectively.
+The fields must be filled as described in the following.
 Once all mandatory fields are filled correctly, one can directly execute the command in a powershell-instance by pressing **RUN**.
 Alternatively, the created command can be copied to the clipboard and pasted in an arbitrary shell.

 The following fields are mandatory: